exercism/r/concepts/conditionals/about.md

 ## The `ifelse` function

-An alternative if-else form may be useful, providing there is only only a true/false outcome.
+An alternative if-else form may be useful, provided there is only a true/false outcome.

 ```R
 y = ifelse(x > 8, "big", "small")